dragoncoder047/aelith/ROADMAP.md

 * [ ] Make ZzFXM loading async so that it can not freeze the game when it loads all the songs
 * [ ] Make the loading screen more fun
+* [ ] Code renaming to support new story names
+* [ ] Make control text for controls be defined as a transformation of the BUTTONS variable
+* [ ] Move contextual actions for targeted items be below them like in the original demo
+* [ ] Copy the LemmBox squish sounds for the vurble squish easter egg
 * [ ] Memory boxes contain some bits of Scheme code and small comments, or are entirely text
   * [ ] Add Scheme syntax highlighter
   * [ ] User must 'open' the box to get the program if it contains one, and then 'run' it using a standalone computer terminal
-    * [ ] Need to add 'computer terminals' player can interact with to get the continuation trap rather than just picking it up.
+    * [ ] Need to add 'computer terminals' player can interact with to get the vurbilizer rather than just picking it up.
   * [ ] Add "program" item that looks like a flash drive and can't be dropped, but can be used on computer terminals
   * [ ] Add "mainframe" big things that the player must turn on via a switch and then read their memory to be able to go to the next level
-* [ ] Change the continuation traps' definitions to be built using 'feature flags' `concurrent`, `global`, `radius 4`, `defer stay`, `edit`, `kill type`; `recapture`, `where invoked`, `tp catcher`, `fuzz`, `killer`, `immortal`, `die`, the player gets these flags to be able to put them in call/cc from the programs they use to get the other traps
+* [ ] Change the vurbilizers' definitions to be built using 'feature flags' `concurrent`, `global`, `radius 4`, `defer stay`, `edit`, `kill type`; `recapture`, `where invoked`, `tp catcher`, `fuzz`, `killer`, `immortal`, `die`, the player gets these flags to be able to put them in call/cc from the programs they use to get the other traps
-* [ ] Make the setjmp and throw traps interfere with each other (capturing one kills the other's continuation) so the player can't use setjmp+throw together to cheese the bf1/bf2 swapping without using yield.
+* [ ] Make the setjmp and throw traps interfere with each other (capturing one kills the other's vurble spore) so the player can't use setjmp+throw together to cheese the bf1/bf2 swapping without using yield.
-* [ ] Make the bugs aggro'ed at the continuation frogs and run towards them (and the player if they are holding one)
+* [ ] Make the bugs aggro'ed at the vurble spore frogs and run towards them (and the player if they are holding one)
-  * [ ] Make continuations auto-invoke when they are hit by a bug
+  * [ ] Make vurble spores auto-invoke when they are hit by a bug
-    * [ ] Need to add a new flag to continuations to determine whether they teleport the entity that captured (all others), the entity that invoked or nobody (flag on call/cc).
+    * [ ] Need to add a new flag to vurble spores to determine whether they teleport the entity that captured (all others), the entity that invoked or nobody (flag on call/cc).
-* [ ] Make the bugs never get angry at the player if they don't have a continuation in their inventory
+* [ ] Make the bugs never get angry at the player if they don't have a vurble spore in their inventory
 * [ ] Make the portals look like a 2nd kind of door instead of rainbow, and also teleport when the player knocks on it
   * [ ] Make the normal portal type that triggers the transition shader only when colliding, invisible (for like falling down to the bottom; the bottom can be a separate room)
 * [ ] Add background manager (that uses parallax scrolling) for different room types